-Dr Narayan is Senior Lecturer of Animal Science at the School of Science and Health based on the Hawkesbury campus, Western Sydney University.
-Edward graduated with PhD degree in Biology from the University of the South Pacific and pioneered non-invasive reproductive and stress endocrinology tools for amphibians - the novel development and validation of non-invasive enzyme immunoassays for the evaluation of reproductive hormonal cycle and stress hormone responses to environmental stressors.
+Dr Narayan is Senior Lecturer in Animal Science at the School of Science and Health based on the Hawkesbury campus, Western Sydney University.
+Edward graduated with a PhD degree in Biology from the University of the South Pacific and pioneered non-invasive reproductive and stress endocrinology tools for amphibians - the novel development and validation of non-invasive enzyme immunoassays for the evaluation of reproductive hormonal cycle and stress hormone responses to environmental stressors.

 Dr Narayan leads the Stress Lab (Comparative Physiology and Endocrinology) at the Western Sydney University's Hawkesbury Campus.

 Edward joined Griffith University, Queensland with successful postdoctoral fellowship in 2009.
 Edward initiated an innovative long-term research program based on the Conservation Physiology of wildlife.
 Edward's dynamic career research platform is based on the thematic areas of comparative vertebrate physiology, stress endocrinology, reproductive endocrinology, animal health and welfare, and conservation biology.